WebAssembly: WASI

-WebAssembly System Interface (WASI) is a simple interface (ABI and API) designed by Mozilla, which is intended to be portable to any platform.
-It provides POSIX-like features like file I/O constrained by capability-based security.
+WebAssembly System Interface (WASI) is a simple interface (application binary interface (ABI) and application programming interface (API)) designed by Mozilla, which is intended to be portable to any platform.
+It provides features similar to the Portable Operating System Interface (POSIX), such as file input/output (I/O) constrained by capability-based security.
 There are additional proposed ABI/APIs.

 WASI is influenced by CloudABI and Capsicum.

 Solomon Hykes, a co-founder of Docker, wrote in 2019, "If WASM+WASI existed in 2008, we wouldn't have needed to create Docker.
 That's how important it is.
 WebAssembly on the server is the future of computing."

+WASI 0.1 provides a few POSIX-like APIs such as file I/O, reading environment variables, and random-number generation, but has very little support for networking.
+WASI 0.2 is redesigned based on the WebAssembly Component Model.
+WASI 0.3 will add support for async functions; the host translates between blocking and async function calls, so an exported function that blocks may be called as an asynchronous function, and vice-versa.

+Starting in 0.2, WASI is defined in terms of the component model.
+Interfaces in the component model are specified in an IDL called WIT (WebAssembly Interface Types).
+While core wasm only supports integer and floating-point numbers, interfaces in WIT can express types such as strings, lists, and user-defined record and variant types, and are language-agnostic.
+Components cannot access each other's memory, and so interact only via imported and exported functions.
+The component model is designed around composition: two components can be composed into a single component when the exports of one component match another's imports, allowing any interface to be virtualized.
+Interfaces in WIT are grouped together into a "world".
+WASI 0.2 defines a CLI world similar to the POSIX-like API of WASI 0.1, and an HTTP proxy world for web servers.
+WASI 0.2 (also known as Preview 2) was released on January 25, 2024, introducing the Component Model and WIT (WebAssembly Interface Types), which enable cross-language module composition and networking support via TCP/UDP sockets.

+The component model is not currently supported by browsers.

 Specification

 Host environment

 The general standard provides core specifications for the JavaScript API and details on embedding.

 Virtual machine

 Wasm code (binary code, i.e. bytecode) is intended to be run on a portable virtual stack machine (VM).
 The VM is designed to be faster to parse and execute than JavaScript and to have compact code representation.
 Any external functionality (like syscalls) that may be expected by Wasm binary code is not stipulated by the standard; instead, the standard specifies how the host environment can provide such an interface via a "module".